friends-of-presta/security-advisories/_posts/2024-06-18-loginascustomerpro.md

 categories: modules
 author:
 - TouchWeb.fr
-- 202 Ecommerce
+- 202-ecommerce.com
 meta: "CVE,PrestaShop,loginascustomerpro"
 severity: "high (7.5), GDPR violation"
 ---

-In the module "Login as customer PRO" (loginascustomerpro) from Weblir for PrestaShop, a guest can access direct link to connect to each customer account of the Shop if the module is not installed OR if a secret accessible to administrator is stolen..
+In the module "Login as customer PRO" (loginascustomerpro) from Weblir for PrestaShop, a guest can access direct link to connect to each customer account of the Shop if the module is not installed OR if a secret accessible to administrator is stolen.

 ## Summary